 7. San Francisco International Airport (San Francisco, California, USA)

 There’s free WiFi, many charging points, as well as paid luggage storage, showers, and a children’s area with loaner mats.
 Right next to the airport is the SFO Aviation Museum and Library for the kids to explore.

-The amiable canine Wag Brigade freely roams around the airport terminals, welcoming guests with sniffs and snuffles, but LiLou, the Therapy Pig, goes the extra mile by cheering up children in the nearby Children’s Health Lodge in her spare time.
+The amiable canine Wag Brigade freely roams around the airport terminals, welcoming guests with sniffs and snuffles.
+Still, LiLou, the Therapy Pig, goes the extra mile by cheering up children in the nearby Children’s Health Lodge in her spare time.

 See Related: Best GoPro Accessories for Travel

 Iceland has been a stopping point for transatlantic flights to and from Europe for over half a century.
 The best parts of the airport are probably the amazing restaurants, bars, and in-airport spa.
 Who doesn’t need a refresh and regather after a long flight?
 It’s near the Blue Lagoon, a geothermal health spa facility that serves tourists and is believed to harbor rejuvenating qualities.

 You’ll have plenty of time to see most of the natural wonders of Iceland when you have four hours on your hands – partly because Iceland is pretty small.
 If you’re planning an excursion, the airport purportedly offers luggage lockers so you can make the best use of your time without worrying about your bags.

 Another of the best parts about Keflavik International Airport/Reykjavik is the cheap flight deals to Iceland, especially if you are factoring it in as a layover.

 For example, if you’re flying JFK in New York to LHR in London, you might save a mint on your airfare if you opt for a layover in Iceland.
 That’s almost like being paid to take an extra vacation!
 See what I mean about saving money?